Andrew Mullin

 Andrew Mullin (born January 12, 1971) is an American businessman and politician currently serving as the Mayor of Wayzata, Minnesota.
 Before his election as mayor in November 2024, Mullin served two terms on the Wayzata City Council from 2008 to 2016, where he was appointed mayor pro tem in 2015.

 Early life and education

 Mullin was born on January 12, 1971, in Minneapolis, Minnesota, to James and Franchelle Mullin.
 He attended Breck School in Golden Valley, Minnesota, graduating in 1989.
 He completed a Bachelor of Arts in History and Political Science from the University of Wisconsin–Madison in 1993.
 Mullin later completed an MBA from the University of St. Thomas Opus College of Business in 2001.

 Career

 Business career

-As of 2025, Mullin is a Vice President at EarthDaily Analytics, a vertically integrated provider of Earth Observation data, analytics, and solutions, where he leads the marketing function.
-Andrew has held marketing leadership roles in high tech, media/publishing, and co-founded a marketing agency.
+As of 2025, Mullin is a Vice President at EarthDaily Analytics, a vertically integrated provider of Earth Observation data, analytics, and solutions.
+Andrew has held marketing roles in high tech, media/publishing, and a marketing agency.